SOSETH/k3s/README.md

 This role unfortunately is quite invasive:
  * It will enable cgroups v2.
 This requires a reboot, if a reboot is required it'll fail the playbook
  * It will enable cgroup delegation for more than just the default controllers
- * It sets up strongswan in preparation for clustering
  * It enables IPv4 forwarding

 **Compatibility tested with:**